An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Experiments

-\textbf{Effect factors of generating image.} We explore the inter-class image generation and intra-class image augmentation pipelines for person image generation.
-Three factors usually influence generation process~\cite{fan2024scaling}: generation method, input prompt, and guidance scale. \textbf{(1) Generation method.} We use SD~\cite{rombach2022high} for inter-class image generation, referencing \cite{hertz2022prompt} for local/global editing and \cite{cao2023masactrl} for non-rigid editing.
+\textbf{Effect factors of generating image.} We explore the inter-class image generation and intra-class image augmentation modules for person image generation.
+Three factors usually influence generation process~\cite{fan2024scaling}: generation method, input prompt, and guidance scale.
+In addition to the classical Rank-k and mAP metrics, we introduce two additional evaluation criteria to assess the quality of the synthetic images.
+Specifically, the Fréchet Inception Distance (FID)~\cite{heusel2017gans} measures the similarity between synthetic and real images by computing their feature distribution distance, while the Diversity metric evaluates the variety of the synthetic images. \textbf{(1) Generation method.} We use SD~\cite{rombach2022high} for inter-class image generation, referencing \cite{hertz2022prompt} for local/global editing and \cite{cao2023masactrl} for non-rigid editing.
 Additionally, we replace them with Pixart-$\alpha$ ~\cite{chen2023pixart} for generation and \cite{brooks2023instructpix2pix} for local/global editing.
 As shown in Table~\ref{tab-add}, different generation methods impact performance.
-Our adaptive pipelines are expected to enhance TBPR performance with stronger generation methods in the future. \textbf{(2) Input prompt.} We develop a plain description template (P. TMPL), and four rough description templates (R. TMPL) focusing on appearance, profession, location and state (No.1-4 respectively) for inter-class image generation.
-The results are shown in Table~\ref{tab-2}, where two metrics are included to assess the quality of synthetic images.
-FID~\cite{heusel2017gans} measures the distance between synthetic and real images.
-Diversity quantifies the variety of the synthetic images.
+Our adaptive module are expected to enhance TBPR performance with stronger generation methods in the future.
+In addition, SD~\cite{rombach2022high} excels in FID, with further editing \cite{hertz2022prompt,cao2023masactrl} optimizing FID\footnote{Notably, the high FID in Table~\ref{tab-add} arises from the presented setting being in the first scenario, where no real data are used, and images are generated using offline SD.
+Fine-tuning SD on CUHK-PEDES (\emph{i.e.,} our third scenario) improves FID to 47.16.}.
+Minor Diversity fluctuations may result from limited data scale. \textbf{(2) Input prompt.} We develop a plain description template (P. TMPL), and four rough description templates (R. TMPL) focusing on appearance, profession, location and state (No.1-4 respectively) for inter-class image generation.
+The results are shown in Table~\ref{tab-2}.
 It can be seen that: a) The rough description templates (M2) outperform the basic description template (M1), due to higher-quality synthetic images from M2. b) Different rough templates (M3$\sim$M6) yield consistent results across metrics. c) Combining both templates (M7) achieves the best results, benefiting from diverse and abundant prompts. \textbf{(3) Guidance scale.} Figure~\ref{fig-add} shows performance trends across different guidance scales, revealing fluctuations.
 Empirical evaluation identifies $8.5$ as the optimal guidance scale for image generation.

 \textbf{Editorial object in intra-class image augmentation.} Based on the three editing mechanisms, we conduct background, weather, style, and posture edits on synthetic images.
 The results are shown in Table~\ref{tab-3}.
 (1) Apart from the augmentation by posture editing, others edits consistently improve performance.
 Posture editing results in synthetic images of generally lower quality and affects performance.
 (2) Background editing yields the most significant gains.
 The resulting data aligns with the natural distribution during inference, where person images have diverse backgrounds.
 Training TBPR model with these intra-class images enhances background-robust features, improving TBPR.
 (3) Weather and style edits also enhance performance.
 Although augmented intra-class images from these edits may not perfectly match the natural data distribution during inference, they act as regularization, reducing model overfitting and benefiting TBPR.